The Second City Presents Nothing to Lose (But Our Chains)

 - Directed by Anthony LeBlanc

-- Approximately two and a half hours with an intermission
+- One hour and 45 minutes, with an intermission

 The one-and-only Felonious Munk returns to Woolly Mammoth to headline a new show from the creators of last year’s runaway hit, Black Side of the Moon… and this time, he’s put his own life story on the line!